 1 Why get vaccinated?

-Hepatitis B vaccine can prevent hepatitis B.Hepatitis B is a liver disease that can cause mild illness lasting a few weeks, or it can lead to a serious, lifelong illness.
+Hepatitis B is a serious disease that affects the liver.
+It is caused by the hepatitis B virus.
+Hepatitis B can cause mild illness lasting a few weeks, or it can lead to a serious, lifelong illness.